Making an Allowance Pensionable

 Fluctuating allowances or non-consolidated payments are terms that define any part of an employee’s earnings that you do not pay on a fixed basis and are not included in basic pay in future years.
 It can include such things as non-consolidated bonuses.
 They are usually one-off performance related payments that have to be ‘re-earned’ every year.
 Normally they are non-pensionable.
 In Classic, Classic Plus and Premium fluctuating allowances can only be made pensionable if they are averaged over the last three years.
 The reason for this is to prevent the deliberate increase of pension entitlement in the last year of service.
 Employers must take into account the above advice before contacting the Scheme Manager to make such allowances pensionable.

-The Minister for the Finance has discretion to treat allowances and/or non-consolidated pay as pensionable.
+The Minister for the Department of Finance has discretion to treat allowances and/or non-consolidated pay as pensionable.
 In practice, the Scheme Manager carries out this work on the Minister’s behalf.
 If employers are considering making an allowance or an element of non-consolidated pay pensionable, they must first get authorisation from the Scheme Manager (see procedure outlined below).

 Please note: The Scheme Manager will not normally agree to an allowance or non-consolidated payment being made pensionable unless it will be pensionable for everyone who receives it and there is no scope for the individual to manipulate the circumstances in which the payment is received.